SpellbookMaster for iOS - Manual

 - Text File Import

 SpellbookMaster is a playaid for the d20 and Pathfinder roleplaying game systems.
 During those intense roleplaying sessions it is all too easy to lose time browsing through the big, hardcover books looking for spell descriptions.
 SpellbookMaster makes it easy to find spells fast.

 You can search for spells by name, class, level, domain, description or any other piece of information.
 Also you can browse spells by name, spell caster class, spell level and spell school/domain.

 To get you started, SpellbookMaster can automatically import d20 System Reference spells from the Wizards of the Coast website and also Pathfinder reference spells from www.d20pfsrd.com.
-You can also import your own spells, created in a text editor or the Mac application.
+You can also import your own spells, created in a text editor.

 - See full spell information.

 - Browse spells by name, spell caster class, spell level, spell school/domain.

 - Import your custom spells from a text file on the Internet.

 - Automatically import reference spells from the Internet.

 - Download spellbooks from other devices.